charlyie/bashmonit/readme.md

 ## Getting Started

-* After downloading from GIT repo, place it, for example, in your /opt folder.
+* Clone the GIT repo
-* Make the bashmonit.sh file available for execution (`chmod +x bashmonit.sh`)
+* Make the installer file available for execution (`chmod +x install.sh`)
-* At first launch, it will create your INI configuration file, and will be ready.
+* At first launch, it will create your configuration files, and will be ready.
 * Once launched, visit http://youserverip:80/?key=XXXXXXX (replace XXXXXXX by the key provided).

-### Prerequisites

-The daemon needs `ROOT` permissions and some packages such as :
-* nc
-* awk
-* netstat
-* sensors
-* bc
-At first launch, it will try to install them automatically.

-### First Run

-#### Port configuration

-The specified port (by default `80`) must be free of use.
-If not, the daemon will display the following message :
-`Port 80 already in use, please free this port or configure another one.` **2 solutions**
-1. Release the port (if 80, it may be Apache or nginx)
-2. Change the port in the INI file and relaunch the app

-**Reminder** the specified port must be accessible from your bashmonit client, so your firewall (such as `iptables`) must keep this port opened.

-#### Key Configuration

-To avoid unauthorized access to your monitoring system, a key must be specified using GET parameter `key`, such as : http://youserverip:port/?key=XXXXXXX
-The key is automatically generated at first launch and stored in your INI configuration file.

-#### Output example
+### Output example

 ```json
 {
     "system": {